CBSR-Biobank/biobank/README.md

 1. [Server Maintenance Mode](docs/server_maintenance.md): Prevents users from logging in to a server that is under maintenance.

-1. [Thick Client Installation](docs/client_installation.md): Information for installing the Biobank client desktop application.
+1. [Client Installation](docs/client_installation.md): Information for installing the Biobank client desktop application.

 1. [Client scanning decoding](docs/client_scanning_and_decoding.md): How to use the client to decode